 The recess area is the school yard right next to the school building.
 We warmly recommend that all students spend their breaks between classes there and enjoy some fresh air.
 Leaving the school yard in the middle of the school day is forbidden without a teacher’s permission.

 If students have learning or concentration difficulties, they can be referred to special education.
 Special education can be executed individually, in a small group or as coincidental teaching.
 The goal of special education is to support the students and improve their chances of succeeding in normal school work.
 The need for special education is discussed jointly with the subject teacher, special education teacher, guardian and student.
-The special education teacher for the international classes is Jenni Tanhuanpää.
+The special education teacher for the English-speaking classes is Jenni Tanhuanpää

 All students belong to the students’ union.
 The members of the student board are elected in the spring.
 The student board can present matters for the school operating committee to discuss.
 The students’ union organises different events with the prefects throughout the year.
 At the end of 9th grade, the students can receive a certificate on having participated in activities of the students’ union.
 The students’ union is led by Marja Toivonen.